Robert Campbell (Australian footballer)

 Robert "Robbie" Campbell (born 2 June 1982) is an Australian rules footballer who played for the Hawthorn Football Club and Melbourne Football Club in the Australian Football League (AFL).

+Career

 At 200 cm tall, he made his AFL debut with the Hawthorn Hawks in 2002.
 After appearing sporadically in his first few seasons, Campbell starred in 2006 with 230 disposals and 300 hit outs, playing in each of the club's 22 games.

 In 2007, he became the Hawks' number one ruckman after Peter Everitt's departure to the Sydney Swans.
 He played in every game for the season, including two finals appearances.

 Campbell has a reputation for providing value around the ground with his strength and tenacious attitude.
 Campbell was rewarded for his efforts with a Premiership medallion after the Hawks upset Geelong in the 2008 Grand Final.

-In percentage terms, no other AFL ruckman hits the ball to the advantage of his on-ballers more often than Campbell according to jini.

-He has evolved into one of the competition's most durable and reliable ruckmen, missing only one of the Hawks' past 71 matches.
-He was first for Hawthorn's hit-outs last season, averaging about 15 a match.
-Tough competitor who handles the ball well for his size, tackles ferociously and can fill key-position roles when needed.
-He finished 13th in the Best & Fairest Award (Peter Crimmins Medal) in 2007 & 2008.
+He finished 13th in the Peter Crimmins Medal count in both 2007 and 2008.

-Highly underrated in the AFL, Campbell got the job done for the Hawks and was a crucial part of the Premiership side, as the number one ruckman at the Hawks.
+Campbell played as the primary ruckman for Hawthorn and was a member of the premiership-winning squad.

-Draft History: 2001 Rookie Elevation (Hawthorn).